 Adapted from Alternative Baker by Alanna Taylor-Tobin

-This cake is gluten-free, so it won’t have quite the same texture and taste as a butter cake made with all-purpose flour.
+This vanilla bourbon cake is gluten-free, so it won’t have quite the same texture and taste as a butter cake made with all-purpose flour.
 I thought it was delicious, and my kids gobbled up their slices immediately, which is always a good sign.
 I doubled the cake recipe in order to get a tall layer cake, and the buttercream recipe my go-to recipe, inspired by a vanilla-bourbon frosting recipe from the book.
 If you use regular rice flour in place of the sweet rice flour, the texture will be much more brittle.

 16 tablespoons (226g | 2 sticks) unsalted butter, at room temperature